nesl/naroce_dailyoce/README.md

 This project uses the **DailyOCE** dataset - a multimodal behavioral dataset for complex event detection in smart home environments.

+For more details on the framework and experiments, see our paper: "[Scaling Online Complex Event Detection with Synthetic Supervision and Mamba-Based Neural Algorithmic Reasoning](https://arxiv.org/abs/2502.07250)".

 ## Setup

 ```bash